 - The Most Critical Technical Errors to Avoid

 - Website speed.
 Loading speed is another important ranking factor, and optimizing your website for speed is one of the first technical aspects you should look into.
-Not using browser caching and not enabling data compression can harm loading times.
+Not using browser cache-ing and not enabling data compression can harm loading times.
 Additionally, using AMP will drastically reduce loading time, especially for mobile devices.

 - The Most Critical Link Building Errors to Avoid

 - Do not overuse footer links.
-That SEO technique belongs to the past, and you should avoid overusing it.
+This SEO technique belongs to the past, and you should avoid overusing it.
 The logic behind it was that footers appear on every page on your website, but adding commercial links at scale can be perceived as search engine manipulation and lead to penalties.

 - The Most Critical Content Mistakes to Avoid

-- The Most Critical Link Building Errors To AvoidGoogle is all about quality and unique/original content informing and educating searchers, providing them with answers to their queries.
-Google crawls all available content and can tell if the content is duplicate and can penalize the website, drastically affecting its rankings.
+- The Most Critical Link Building Errors To Avoid.
+Google is all about quality and unique/original content informing and educating searchers and providing them with answers to their queries.
+Google crawls all available content.
+They can tell if the content is duplicate and can penalize the website, drastically affecting its rankings.

 - Do not use keyword stuffing techniques.
-That used to be one of the oldest techniques some SEOs utilized in the past to manipulate search results and force websites to the top.
+This used to be one of the oldest techniques some SEOs utilized in the past to manipulate search results and force websites to the top.
 As we’ve already explained, Google is all about high-quality results, and therefore this technique is perceived as black-hat SEO, meaning that it will consequently lead to search penalties.

 What are our key takeaways?

-- There are three main pillars that we insist on in this article, technical, link building, and content.
+- There are three main pillars that we insist on in this article: technical, link building, and content.
 All are essential, and following a well-researched, complete SEO strategy will help your law firm get the rankings you are looking for.